-The bill amends Section 33-1602 of the Idaho Code to enhance civics instruction in elementary and secondary schools.
-It mandates that instruction in the United States constitution, the American flag, and citizenship be provided, with specific emphasis on the role of citizens in a constitutional republic and the importance of voting.
-The state board of education is tasked with adopting necessary materials and determining the appropriate grades for this instruction.
-Additionally, starting with the 2016-2017 school year, secondary students are required to demonstrate proficiency in civics and government standards through a civics test and participation in relevant courses, with exemptions for students graduating before January 1, 2029.
+This bill amends Section 33-1602 of the Idaho Code to enhance civics instruction in elementary and secondary schools.
+Key changes include the revision of the term "Constitution of the United States" to "constitution," and the requirement for the state board of education to adopt necessary materials for civics instruction.
+The bill mandates that starting in the 2016-2017 school year, all secondary students must demonstrate proficiency in civics and government standards through a civics test and participation in relevant courses.
+Additionally, students graduating before January 1, 2029, who have already met these requirements, are exempt from new stipulations introduced in the bill.

-The bill also introduces a new assessment developed by the state department of education, which includes various components related to American government, such as the history of Western civilization, the principles of the U.S. constitution, and the legislative process.
-Furthermore, it allows for the documentation of students' civics test results on their transcripts and provides for the possibility of retaking the test as needed.
-The state department of education is authorized to offer funding for professional development aimed at enhancing civics education for high school teachers.
-The act is set to take effect on July 1, 2025, following the declaration of an emergency.
+The bill also introduces a comprehensive assessment for civics education, detailing specific components that must be included, such as the history of Western civilization's influence on the American republic, the principles of the U.S. Constitution, and the legislative process.
+Furthermore, it allows for the development of rules by the state board of education to implement these provisions, and it allocates funding for professional development aimed at enhancing high school civics education.
+An emergency clause is included, making the act effective on July 1, 2025.

 Statutes affected: